marcoverl/CVUserGuide/source/ManagingGPUs.rst

 ..
 NOTE::

-   Before allocating one or more GPUs, please register such allocation using the reservation system described in the :ref:`previous section<ReservingGpu>`.
+   While some flavors allow the use of multiple GPUs, please note that the existing hardware is not optimized for GPU-to-GPU communications.

 Storage for GPU instances